danjac/radiofeed-app/README.md

 Some ideas for additional features you might want to add in a fork:

 1. An episode queue that automatically plays the next episode in the queue when one is finished
-2. Store the play history in the database for logged in users
-3. Allow users to compile and share their own lists or collections of podcasts
+2. Allow users to compile and share their own lists or collections of podcasts
 4. Automatically add new podcasts using the GPodder or iTunes API

 For local development, first copy the .env.example file: